Ralph Campbell Jr.: Later life

 In March 2005 Campbell became treasurer of the North Carolina Democratic Party.
 He endorsed Beth Wood, a former employee in the state auditor's office, as the Democratic candidate to challenge Merritt in the 2008 election.
 After leaving office, Campbell worked as a consultant.
 In 2010 he was diagnosed with lung cancer.
 He was admitted to the Duke Raleigh Hospital in January 2011 and died on January 11.
-Following his death, his body laid in state in the State Capitol rotunda.
+Following his death, his body lay in state in the State Capitol rotunda.
 Governor Beverly Perdue also ordered that all North Carolina flags at state facilities were to be flown at half-staff in his honor.
 Perdue stated, "His entire life Ralph Campbell was a gift to the people of North Carolina."
 A funeral was held at St. Ambrose Church in Raleigh on January 15 and he was subsequently buried.
 On December 7, a library in Raleigh was dedicated in his honor.